BlockchainCommons/URDemo/README.md

 ## Status - Late Alpha

 **URDemo** is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

+## Prerequisites

+* Swift 5, iOS 13, and Xcode 11.5

+## Installation Instructions

+* Open `URDemo.xcodeworkspace`, wait for the dependencies to resolve, and build the `URDemo` target for your iOS device.

 ## Origin, Authors, Copyright & Licenses